Welcome to George Mason University’s Costello College of Business!

 What to Expect at Orientation

-At your Mason Orientation, you will be advised by academic advisors from the School of Business.
-You will also be introduced to information regarding the Mason Business Degree and important polices and procedures within the School of Business.
+At your Mason Orientation, you will be advised by academic advisors from the Costello College of Business.
+You will also be introduced to information regarding the Mason Business Degree and important polices and procedures within the College of Business.

 - Review the requirements for a Bachelor of Science in Business degree.